 - You are placing the call from Messages for web.

 - There’s a power outage or a disruption in your Wi-Fi service or Internet connection.

 It’s important to keep your Service address updated in order to connect you with the public-safety answering point closest to you.
 See the section below on how to make those changes.

 You should consider placing a warning label about the limitations of this service on your Google Fi device.
 View and print one here.

-In some cases when you dial 911, your location won't be known immediately—like if you're calling over Wi-Fi.
+In some cases when you dial 911, your location won't be known immediately, like if you're calling over Wi-Fi.
 In order for Google Fi to connect you with a local 911 operator without knowing where you're calling from, Google Fi will rely on the Service address you provided during sign up as a fallback.
-This address can also become available to a 911 operator in the event that you're unable to give your location over the phone.
+This address can also become available to a 911 operator if you're unable to give your location over the phone.